mph-/lcapy/doc/netlists.rst

    `Wname Np Nm`

    Note, if name is not specified, a unique name is chosen.
+See :ref:`autonaming`.

 - Open circuit:

    `Oname Np Nm`

    Note, if name is not specified, a unique name is chosen.
+See :ref:`autonaming`.

 - Port: